yoasyo25/ruby-submissions/1703-b/4module/capstone_projects/evaluations/padraic.md

 ### 5. Documentation

-*   **2: Developer provides barebones documentation showing how to get the dev environment up and running**
+*   **3: Developer provides easy to navigate documentation showing how to setup and contribute to the application**

 * decent start with a template, more specificity needed.

 ### 6. Accessibility

-*   **2: Developer considers accessibility issues but has not yet produced code to address them**
+*   **3: Developer implements code to increase accessibility**

 Simple UI for readability.